-While it is a fact that Hollywood has always remained steadfast and always had an upper hand to the other existing animation industries but Japan has never come flow with its emergence of talented artists.
-With the first ever anime movie to be Astro Boy, Japan has done nothing but produced gems especially after World War 2.
+While it is a fact that Hollywood has always remained steadfast and had an upper hand over the other existing animation industries.
+But Japan has never come flow with its emergence of talented artists.
+With the first-ever best anime movies to be Astro Boy, Japan has done nothing but produced gems especially after World War 2.

-However, the only sad reality is that anime is still far more underrated than any Hollywood animated movie could be.
-Japanese animated movies have been nominated for Oscars but they are still very from acquiring the recognition they actually deserve to have.
+However, the only sad reality is that anime movie is still far more underrated than any Hollywood animated movie could be.
+Japanese animated movies have been nominated for Oscars.
+But they are still very from acquiring the recognition they actually deserve to have.

-Akira cannot be considered as a cult classic but it surely has gained popularity years after its original release.
-Its popularity rose to such an extent that Hollywood celebrities even remade some of the movie’s scenes into their music videos.
+Akira cannot consider a cult classic but it surely has gained popularity years after its original release.
+This movie’s popularity rose to such an extent.
+Hollywood celebrities even remade some of the movie’s scenes into their music videos.
 The movie was initially released in 1988 and follows a story that is set into the future.
-The Manga is far more disturbing than the animated movie but in actuality, it is a story of science fiction, betrayal, and war.
+The Manga is far more disturbing than the animated movie.
+But in actuality, it is a story of science fiction, betrayal, and war.

 It would not have been just to Hayao Miyazaki if a Studio Ghibli movie were not added to the list.
-The movie Grave of the Fireflies has been an emotional wreck since it focuses on the aftermaths of World War 2 but is made on the perspective of Japan.
-Two siblings lose their family during the war and are forced to live a life full of trials and heartbreaks.
+The movie Grave of the Fireflies has been an emotional wreck since it focuses on the aftermaths of World War 2.
+But made from the perspective of Japan.
+Two siblings lose their family during the war and are force to live a life full of trials and heartbreaks.

 This one is not by Studio Ghibli but another renowned director called Makoto Shinkai.
-Most anime fans remember Shinkai by the man who broke many hearts in his movie 5 Centimeter Per Second but Your Name is visually poetic and alike to it but it is based on the more livelier side which his movies usually do not have.
-Two high school students, living in two different time zones, meet each other with a simple and magical swap of souls and slowly learn why this was destined to happen.
+Most anime fans remember Shinkai by the man who broke many hearts in his movie 5 Centimeter Per Second.
+But Your Name is visually poetic and alike to it.
+But it is based on the livelier side which his movies usually do not have.
+Two high school students, living in two different time zones, meet each other with a simple and magical swap of souls and slowly learn why this destined to happen.

-The first ever anime movie is claimed to be Astro Boy and Metropolis is a lot similar to it since it also focuses on the unwanted and bitter future.
-A world where robots are made to dominate over humans, a young boy befriends a robot, Tima but their encounter and friendship does not result in happiness.
-They face many issues and are forced to separate since Tima has to fulfill her goal of dominating the humankind, which she no longer wants.
+The first-ever anime movie is claimed to be Astro Boy and Metropolis.
+They are a lot similar to it since it also focuses on the unwanted and bitter future.
+In a world where robots are make to dominate over humans, a young boy befriends a robot, Tima.
+But their encounter and friendship do not result in happiness.
+They face many issues and are forced to separate since Tima has to fulfill her goal of dominating humankind, which she no longer wants.